-Chief Operating Officer, 1199SEIU Benefit and Pension Funds
+1199SEIU Benefit and Pension Funds

-Donna Rey is the Chief Operating Officer (COO) of the 1199SEIU Benefit and Pension Funds, which provide comprehensive self-insured, self-administered healthcare and retirement benefits to members and retirees of 1199SEIU United Healthcare Workers East, New York’s largest union representing healthcare workers and their dependents.
-As COO, Dr. Rey brings her leadership and over 30 years of experience implementing organizational change to oversee the operations for the Benefit and Pension Funds, as well as those joint administrative services that support the entire Family of Funds, which include the Training and Employment and Child Care Funds —encompassing Finance, Information Technology, Security Risk Management, Eligibility, Legal Operations, Facilities and Human Resources.
-In this capacity, Dr. Rey is responsible for the management of more than $3 billion in benefit payments and administrative and benefit-related costs; for contributions from more than 650 employers; and for benefits and services to more than 400,000 covered lives and nearly 1,700 Funds staff members.
+She most recently served as Associate Executive Director and was responsible for the operations of the Benefit and Pension Funds, as well as joint administrative services for the Training and Employment and Child Care Funds — including Finance, Information Technology, Security Risk Management, Eligibility, Legal Operations, Facilities and Human Resources.
+In that capacity, Dr. Rey was responsible for the management of more than $3.5 billion in benefit payments and administrative and benefit-related costs; for contributions from nearly 650 employers; and for benefits and services to more than 450,000 covered lives.

 Dr. Rey received a Bachelor of Science from the State University of New York at Stony Brook, a Master of Science from the W. Averell Harriman School for Management and Public Policy and a Doctorate in Education from Columbia University.